Seymour, Indiana: Topography

-The area is part of the Scottsburg lowlands geographic region of Southern Indiana.
-This area is characterized by its relatively flat terrain, which contrasts with the rugged hills of the nearby Norman Uplands and the Knobstone Escarpment.
-The lowlands are formed from older, more easily eroded shales, which have created a landscape distinct from the surrounding uplands and escarpments.
-The soil is sandy but generally productive for agriculture and livestock.
-The local topology is dominated by the East Fork of the White River, a slow-moving, heavily silted, and meandering floodplain.
-Because of the surrounding low-lying swamplands and agricultural activity, the river is prone to frequent flooding averaging 19 days above flood stage per year; with at least three major floods recorded since 1900.
+Seymour lies in the Scottsburg Lowland physiographic region of Southern Indiana, a broad, low-relief plain that separates the Norman Upland to the west from the Muscatatuck Regional Slope to the east.
+The lowland is characterized by relatively flat terrain, contrasting with the rugged hills of the nearby Norman Upland and Knobstone Escarpment.
+It is underlain by older, easily eroded shales, which have weathered into a subdued landscape distinct from the surrounding uplands and escarpments.
+The city sits at an elevation of approximately 600 ft above sea level.

+The local topography is dominated by the East Fork of the White River which flows slowly through a heavily silted, meandering floodplain along the northern edge of the city.
+The river's low gradient and the surrounding low-lying swamplands make the area prone to frequent flooding.
+It averages 19 days above flood stage per year, with at least three major floods recorded since 1900.

+The soils of the lowland are generally sandy but productive, supporting both row-crop agriculture and livestock.
+Historically, much of the surrounding land consisted of wetlands and wet prairie that were drained through ditching and tiling in the late nineteenth and early twentieth centuries to create arable farmland.